opentensor/old-docs/src/the_bittensor_protocol.md

 ## ****Text Classification****

-The diversity of models on the Bittensor network enable users to attain a variety of perspectives on a single problem.
-By gathering multiple responses, applications and users can improve their understanding of a specific domain problem — like sentiment analysis.
+The diversity present within the network allows users to obtain multiple perspectives while addressing a given problem.
+By aggregating numerous responses, users can gain valuable insights, enhancing their understanding of domain-specific challenges, such as sentiment analysis.

 ``` python
 In [9]: llm("What is the sentiment of the following: 'I love Bittensor")